Does a Cracked Tooth Need To Be Pulled? Treatment Options Explained

 What Causes a Cracked Tooth?

-Chewing on hard objects such as popcorn kernels, hard candies, pencils, and rice cubes may put excessive pressure on teeth, which eventually results in small fractures.
+Habitually chewing on tough objects such as popcorn kernels, candies, pencils, and rice cubes may put excessive pressure on teeth, eventually causing minor fractures.

 Types of tooth cracks

-1. Craze Lines are small cracks confined to the tooth enamel.
-They don’t cause pain but are a cause of aesthetic concern.
+1. Craze Lines are the mildest cracks, tiny ones confined to the tooth enamel.
+They don’t cause pain, but can cause cosmetic concern to some.

 2. The cracked cusp goes from the chewing surface to the gumline.
-It doesn’t reach the pulp and causes mild pain on biting down.
+It doesn’t reach the pulp and causes mild pain when biting down.

-3. A split tooth is a major crack that separates the tooth, all the way from the top below the gum line, frequently.
+3. A split tooth is a significant crack that frequently separates the tooth from the root below the gum line.
 It causes excruciating pain, swelling, and sensitivity to heat and cold.

 4. Vertical root fractures- While less common, vertical root fractures may result in tooth loss.